How to crack an interview for your dream company

 2. Latency Vs Throughput

-3. Availability Vs Consistency CAP Theorem -
+3. Availability Vs Consistency

 CA - Not possible, Partition tolerance is inevitable